Podcast Ad Rates: How Much Will Your Campaign Cost?

 Some brands and businesses prefer to supply the ad ready-made.
 That can sound more professional than some host-read ads, but it loses that close association with the hosts.
 Listeners often tune into popular podcasts because they like and trust the host, so supplying ready-made ads (or supplying too many points to cover and leaving no room for personal stories) could defeat the purpose.

-These audio samples from The Podcast Exchange include examples from different podcasts with both host-read ads and supplied ads, while Spotify gives a supplied-ad instance in this case study.
+These audio samples from The Podcast Exchange include examples from different podcasts with both host-read ads and pre-recorded ads, while Spotify gives a supplied-ad instance in this case study.
 Finally, here's an interesting article that reveals the thought process of a new podcaster who aimed to gather podcast ad revenue before his first episode even aired.

 Final thoughts